Siirry pääsisältöön

 General Information Concerning a Doctoral Concert

 A doctoral concert is part of the student’s assessed demonstration of proficiency.
-It is applied for 6 months ( + possible summer break 2 months) prior to the concert and is registered for 6 weeks before the date of the concert.
+It is applied for 6 months ( + possible summer break 2 months) prior to the concert by the Taito channel and is registered for 6 weeks before the date of the concert.
 Registration requires an approved pre-examination of the concert.
-The student organizes the pre-examination by contacting the pre-examiner appointed by the Academic Council well in advance before the end of the registration period.
+The student organizes the pre-examination by contacting the pre-examiner appointed by the Board of the Sibelius Academy well in advance before the end of the registration period.

 The student has the right to one hall rehearsal prior to the concert.
 Additional rehearsal time can be agreed upon separately, if needed.
 However, before a doctoral concert classrooms may be booked six weeks ahead.
 NB: Extra booking rights will only be permitted upon specific request.
 Please, send your request to the Facilities Department, siba.tiladesk@uniarts.fi.